vtst/google-apps-scripts/VtstGApi/README.md

     gapi.client.request(args)

-Send an HTTP request and return a response object.
+Send an HTTP request and return a promise.

 * `args`: an object encapsulating the arguments for this method.
 Fields are the
   following:
   * `path` (required, string): The URL for the request.
   * `method` (string): The HTTP method to use, `GET` by default.
   * `params` (Object): Dictionary of URL parameters.
   * `headers` (Object): Dictionary of additional HTTP heads.

 ## License